PUSD Budget Reduction Process

-PUSD is committed to being transparent with this process and will be hosting a School Board Budget Workshop on Monday, February 11, 2019, where community members and staff can ask questions and learn more about the budget process.
+- PUSD is committed to being transparent with this process and hosted a Budget Reduction Workshop on Monday, January 15, 2020, where community members and staff learned more about the budget process.

 Timeline for Budget Reduction Process